MasterPackager/Windows-Application-Package-Manifest/README.md

   - _Example: "C:\Program Files (x86)\Vendor\App Name"_

 ### Shortcuts
- - Default location is → "C:\ProgramData\Microsoft\Windows\Start Menu\Programs"
+ - Default location is → "C:\ProgramData\Microsoft\Windows\Start Menu\Programs".
-    - If the application has more than one shortcut create a folder to combine them
+    - If the application has more than one shortcut create a folder to combine them.
-    - _Example: "C:\ProgramData\Microsoft\Windows\Start Menu\Programs\App Name"_
+    - _Example: "C:\ProgramData\Microsoft\Windows\Start Menu\Programs\App Name"_.
- - Name the shortcut without the app version
+ - Name the shortcut without the app version.
-      - _Example: "App Name"_
+      - _Example: "App Name"_.
  - Do not create desktop and taskbar shortcuts.
 The desktop and taskbar are end-users private space and they can create shortcuts there on their own.
  - Do not create uninstall shortcuts.
 Windows offers an uninstall option by right-clicking on any app shortcut and from Programs and Features.
  - Do not create rarely-needed shortcuts like links to the website, release notes, etc.